reclaimprotocol/tls/README.md

 1. The ChaCha20-Poly1305 cipher is not supported via WebCrypto -- so we utilise `@stablelib/chacha20-poly1305` to provide this functionality.
 2. To handle X509 certificate validation we utilise `@peculiar/x509`
+3. Optionally a few other crypto dependencies are used when using the `pure-js` implementation.
+These can be excluded when using WebCrypto.

 ## Supported Crypto Suites & Versions